 3. Manage Your Expectations

 Another possible reason that you’re losing motivation and feeling hopeless is that your expectations are too high.
 Often, our biggest disappointments occur from having unrealistic expectations.
-“Unrealistic” doesn’t always mean that you can’t achieve your goals, but that you may need more time or resources to actualize it.
+“Unrealistic” doesn’t always mean that you can’t achieve your goals, but that you may need more time or resources to actualize them.

 For example, when opening a new store, instead of hoping to make 10K, focus on breaking even and perfecting your system of operations.
 Set positive and specific goals that feel manageable, especially in the beginning stages.
 Setting healthy expectations that are easy to reach will encourage you to keep going.

 4. Have a Contingency Plan

 There’s always a chance that your plans won’t work out as you hoped they would.
 I know that it’s hard to accept failure as a possibility without getting dejected, especially if it’s important to you.However, I’ve always found that having an alternative plan keeps failure in perspective.